rafaelchiafarelli/PoliteaBot/README.md

-# Virtual Joystic + Flask webserver + Video Streammer + Arduino PlatformIO
+# Flask webserver + Video Streammer + Arduino PlatformIO

 ## Intro
 This section deals with the robot itself.
 As discussed earlier, this robot is a sum of 4 main parts, and this is the Software part that is meant to control and allow access to all other parts.